kosli-dev/cli/docs.kosli.com/content/tutorials/following-a-git-commit-to-service-execution/_index.md

 We still see the three instances of `runner:16d9990`.
 But the one instance of `runner:85d83c6` is no longer listed.
 Between `aws-prod#65` and `aws-prod#66` it stopped running.
-This is a very rarely seen event - a mid-flight blue-green deployment!
+We were seeing a mid-flight blue-green deployment!

 ## Diffing snapshots